Baryon acoustic oscillations from the cross-correlation of Ly$\alpha$ absorption and quasars in eBOSS DR14: Abstract

 \section{Abstract}

 {We present a measurement of the baryon acoustic oscillation (BAO) scale at redshift $z=2.35$ from the three-dimensional correlation of Lyman-$\alpha$ (Ly$\alpha$) forest absorption and quasars.
 The study uses 266,590 quasars in the redshift range $1.77<z<3.5$ from the Sloan Digital Sky Survey (SDSS) Data Release 14 (DR14).
 The sample includes the first two years of observations by the SDSS-IV extended Baryon Oscillation Spectroscopic Survey (eBOSS), providing new quasars and re-observations of BOSS quasars for improved statistical precision.
 Statistics are further improved by including Ly$\alpha$ absorption occurring in the Ly$\beta$ wavelength band of the spectra.
-From the measured BAO peak position along and across the line of sight, we determine the Hubble distance $\DHh$ and the comoving angular diameter distance $\DMm$ relative to the sound horizon at the drag epoch $r_{d}$: $\DHh(z=2.35)/r_{d}=9.20\pm 0.36$ and $\DMm(z=2.35)/r_{d}=36.3\pm 1.8$.
-These results are consistent at $1.5\sigma$ with the prediction of the best-fit flat $\Lambda$CDM cosmological model reported for the Planck (2016) analysis of CMB anisotropies.
-Combined with the Ly$\alpha$ auto-correlation measurement presented in a companion paper \citep{2019agathe} the BAO measurements at $z=2.34$ are within $1.7\sigma$ of the predictions of this model.}
+From the measured BAO peak position along and across the line of sight, we determined the Hubble distance $\DHh$ and the comoving angular diameter distance $\DMm$ relative to the sound horizon at the drag epoch $r_{d}$: $\DHh(z=2.35)/r_{d}=9.20\pm 0.36$ and $\DMm(z=2.35)/r_{d}=36.3\pm 1.8$.
+These results are consistent at $1.5\sigma$ with the prediction of the best-fit spatially-flat cosmological model with the cosmological constant reported for the Planck (2016) analysis of cosmic microwave background anisotropies.
+Combined with the Ly$\alpha$ auto-correlation measurement presented in a companion paper, the BAO measurements at $z=2.34$ are within $1.7\sigma$ of the predictions of this model.}

 \keywords{cosmology, dark energy, baryon acoustic oscillations, BAO, quasar, Ly$\alpha$-forest, large scale structure}

 \authorrunning{M. Blomqvist et al.} \titlerunning{BAO from the Ly$\alpha$-quasar cross-correlation of eBOSS DR14}